OpenSourceTB/TB_Website_Code/README.md

 : clone the GitHub repository to your machine:

-: git clone git@github.com:OpenSourceMalaria/OSM_Website_Code.git
+: git clone git@github.com:OpenSourceTB/TB_Website_Code.git

-For the osm-feeds code
+For the osm-feeds code (Which is actually stored in the OpenSourceMalaria github account.)

 : create a directory /osm-feeds